HowToSD/ComfyUI-Data-Analysis/README.md

 Currently, it supports the following nodes:

-- Loading CSV as a DataFrame
+- Loading a CSV file as a DataFrame
+- Saving a DataFrame to a CSV file
 - Selecting a subset of columns from a DataFrame
 - Selecting a subset of rows from a DataFrame by specifying a filter condition
 - Sorting a DataFrame by a column